Gender inequality or visionary: Delhi divided on free travel for women

 The debate is if at all people's safety and welfare have to be taken care of and Delhi government's budget is allowing that, then prevailing Metro and bus services should be assured for safety and Metro ticket prices should be reduced by a considerable amount for all, rather than relaxing them for one section of the society.

-Delhi Chief Minister Arvind Kejriwal's proposal to make DTC bus and metro services free for women in the national capital region is a good move and will empower women, Many people including women feel that the Delhi government should try reducing metro ticket prices by a "considerable amount" for everyone and not just one section of the society, so that there is no inequality but many people have started complaining against this proposal that it would increase footfall for the people who travel by Delhi metro on a daily basis as it would make travel inconvenient.
+Delhi Chief Minister Arvind Kejriwal's proposal to make DTC bus and metro services free for women in the national capital region is a good move and will empower women, many people including women feel that the Delhi government should try reducing metro ticket prices by a "considerable amount" for everyone and not just one section of the society, so that there is no inequality but many people have started complaining against this proposal that it would increase footfall for the people who travel by Delhi metro on a daily basis as it would make travel inconvenient.

 However, not all women believe that the move is appropriate or feasible.
 Muskan Goel, an undergraduate student at the University of Delhi, says the move is a step away from the empowerment of women.
 "Such moves, which apply to all women irrespective of their financial status, make people believe that women are inferior to men, especially financially inferior," she said.
 "Moreover, she does not think it affects safety.
 We already have special reserved coached and seats for women in the metro, and free travel does not seem to be any safer in her eyes".